 The perennial need for accountants and bookkeepers makes this profession one of the most lucrative in existence.
 You’ll have minimal expenses if you work from home, which will come in handy during tax season when accountants and bookkeepers get so busy they have to work into the night.

 If you thrive on new challenges, marketing might be the career for you.
 Every business has its own obstacles preventing them from reaching more customers and standing out from the crowd.
 Examples include competition, budget, audience, new technology, etc. Marketers must figure out how to conquer each client’s unique obstacles (there’s usually more than one) while creating the content their audience wants to see.
 Yup, it’s just as hard as it sounds.

 That’s why there are so many marketing firms out there.
-Regardless of their track record, no firm has the winning formula that works for every type of business.
+Regardless of their track record, no firm has the winning formula that works for every business type.
 What works fabulously for one company could do absolutely nothing for another company in the same industry.